 Garuda Linux uses Calamares installer.
 The Calamares are not configured heavily, and installation is pretty straightforward.
 However, Calamares doesn’t give you the option to choose the desktop environments or packages.
 As I mentioned above, it has a separate installer for each of those.

-During my test, the installation went smooth, and it took around 5 minutes for launching the LIVE medium to installation completion in an Intel i5, 8 GB, SSD configuration.
+During my test, the installation went smoothly, and it took around 5 minutes to launch the LIVE medium to completion in an Intel i5, 8 GB, SSD configuration.
 It’s blazing fast, in my opinion.

 Look and Feel

 After the successful installation, you see a nice login screen (SDDM with themes).
 It is well designed and aligned with Garda Linux’s design patterns.

 The KDE Plasma desktop is heavily customized in terms of look in Garuda Linux.
 Firstly, the Latte dock is well placed with essential shortcuts at the bottom.
 No unnecessary shortcuts are there, which is nice.

 Second, at the top bar, you get the application menu of KDE Plasma with Latte dock widgets.
 All the widgets are well placed and necessary for all user bases.
 By default, the top bar contains NEtSpeed widgets, clipboard and volume controls and the event calendar widget of the Latte dock.